ascii-supply-networks/ascii-hydra/papers/multi_platform_orchestration/paper.md

 ### Example Use Case: Mining web-based interfirm networks from Common Crawl

-We show ASCII-hydra by making a web-based map of company ecosystems, as [@kinne].
+We show our framework by making a web-based map of company ecosystems, as [@kinne].
 The research aim in such works is to find relationships between companies.
 To this end company websites are searched for hyperlinks to other company websites, often revealing collaborative innovation efforts.

 #### Datasets

-- Common Crawl CC-MAIN-2019-30:
+- Common Crawl CC-MAIN:
-This dataset comprises WARC (Web ARChive) files containing raw web crawl data, and WAT files storing computed metadata for the month of July 2019.
+This dataset comprises WARC (Web ARChive) files containing raw web crawl data, and WAT files storing computed metadata.
 - Seed Nodes:
-A subset of URLs (e.g., landing pages of company websites) identified as starting points for our analysis.
+A subset of URLs (e.g., langing pages of company websites) identified as starting points for our analysis.
 These nodes are processed to ensure they are relevant and free of common problems.

 #### Pipeline Breakdown